 We are offering a webinar series for candidates to get up-to-speed on all elections-related topics.
-While we recommend that candidates attend all four, the first webinar on Aug.
-17 is an essential first step for any individual interested in running for the board.
+While we recommend that candidates attend all four, the first webinar on Wednesday, Aug.
+13 is an essential first step for any individual interested in running for the board.

-- Aug.
-17: Running for the School Board 101: Essential Tips for School Board Candidates, Noon-1 p.m. - Aug.
-31: Legal & Ethical Campaigns for the School Board, Noon-1 p.m. - Sept.
-21: Student Learning: Do Boards Really Make a Difference?
-Noon-1 p.m. - Oct.
-19: The Building Blocks of Effective Relationships with Your Legislators, Noon-1 p.m.
+- Wednesday, Aug.
+13, 2025: Running for the School Board 101-Essential Tips for School Board Candidates, Noon-1 p.m. - Wednesday, Sept.
+3, 2025: Legal & Ethical Campaigns for the School Board, Noon-1 p.m. - Wednesday, Sept.
+24, 2025: The Building Blocks of Financial Advocacy, Noon-1 p.m. - Wednesday, Oct.
+15, 2025: Student Learning-Do Boards Really Make a Difference?, Noon-1 p.m.